timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 This trend continued with an early wakeup to reach Deep Creek hot springs, which were right on trail, but unfortunately had quite a few illegal campsites and trash strewn everywhere.
-We did our best to enjoy it and our spirits were buoyed by some nudists who came with trash bags and spent most of the morning cleaning up trash, as their cars were only a few miles away.
+We did our best to enjoy it and our spirits were buoyed by some nudists who came with trash bags and spent most of the morning cleaning up, as their cars were only a few miles away.

 <Images images={[